-This article is made possible by the renewable energy policy experts at REN21.
+This article was made possible by the renewable energy policy experts at REN21.

 What is Wind Energy?